Techmonkeys-se/deploy-k8s/README.md

 ## Good to know, Known issues
 ----------------

-Sometimes kubelet fails to start after join, more information: https://github.com/kubernetes/kubernetes/issues/99305
+- Sometimes kubelet fails to start after join, more information: https://github.com/kubernetes/kubernetes/issues/99305

+- If you ever change networking plugin you need to clean up /etc/cni/net.d/ folder from old cni configs.

+- Calico network plugin is not plug and play.
+You have been warned (or im too stupid to learn BGP)

 ## Contribution
 ------------------